 Wrapping up

-In Linearity Curve (formerly Vectornator) you can create your personal color palettes or import the downloadable color palette assets contained in this article (.swatches format) via drag and drop directly into Linearity Curve.
+In Linearity Curve you can create your personal color palettes or import the downloadable color palette assets contained in this article (.swatches format) via drag and drop directly into Linearity Curve.

 Here you can get the exact color codes for the Pride flags!

-Watch the video below to learn how to create, save and import color palettes in Linearity Curve!
+Watch the video below to learn how to import, save and create color palettes in Linearity Curve!

 If you want to read more about color palettes in Linearity Curve visit our User Guide section.